Hama99o/quote-api/README.md

 GET [`/api/v1/authors`](https://quotes-from-all-over-the-world.herokuapp.com/api/v1/authors) (get all authors)
  - With params we can use /quotes?page=2, /quotes?per=3
- - we can use search params by name of author like /quotes?search=life
+ - we can use search by name of author like /quotes?search=life GET [`/api/v1/authors/1`](https://quotes-from-all-over-the-world.herokuapp.com/api/v1/authors/1) (get author show by id)

+GET [`/api/v1/authors/random`](https://quotes-from-all-over-the-world.herokuapp.com/api/v1/authors/random) (get random authors))
+  - By default it shows two author.
+With params we can use /authors/random?nb=2 for limiting quotes
+  - we can use reject id of author which you don't want to get in random like /authors/random?reject_id=31

 ## GET /api/v1/quotes